spring-projects/spring-data-redis/README.md

     gradlew

 from the project root folder.
 This will compile the sources, run the tests and create the artifacts.

+To generate IDE-specific files, use

+    gradlew eclipse

+or

+    gradlew idea

+depending on your editor.

 # Contributing